Hprairie/Bi-Mamba2/README.md

 Coming soon.

-# Modules and API (WILL BE SETUP SOON)
+# Modules and API

 There will be both a functional and layerwise access to the bi-directional kernel.
 I have outlined both below:

 ## Functional API

-Currently, I have the functional access the bi-directional kernel.
-To access the kernel, use the following import:
+Currently, the functional access the bi-directional kernel can be done using the following import:

 ```python
 from ssd.bi.ssd_combined import bimamba_chunk_scan_combined